Close Menu

 Festivals and Cultural Events

 Despite the cold weather, winter is a time for festivals and cultural events.
 The Punakha Drubchen, a religious festival held in Punakha Dzong, is a highlight of the winter season.
 This festival features masked dances, archery competitions, and religious ceremonies, showcasing the rich cultural heritage of Bhutan.
-(See Also: What Is The Best Time To Visit Africa?
-Discover When)
+(See Also: Interlaken Best Time to Visit – Switzerland’s Hidden Gem)

 Hot Springs and Relaxation